mnezerka/bstabs/README.md

     * title is translated in older qtranslate plugin, where notation is ` <!--:en-->Title<!--:-->`
     * title is translated in qtranslate plugin, where notation is `[:en]Title[:]`

+* fix: don't show all tabulatures until user clicks on Search or Show All button.

 ### 1.13

 * fix problem with `fields` parameter of `tabs` shortcode (`split` method was